What Is Jicama and What Are the Health Benefits?

 This sweet, crunchy vegetable is great for snacks, salads, and slaws.
 Here's what you need to know about buying, eating, and storing jicama.

 When you find yourself in a little bit of a healthy eating rut, trying new-to-you foods can be a great way to snap out of it.
 If you're a fan of sweet, crunchy veggies like carrots and turnips, jicama is probably right up your alley.
-Native to Mexico and popular in Central American cuisine, jicama is a nutrient-packed root vegetable that's available in most mainstream supermarkets.
-Before you add it to your grocery list, here's what you need to know about jicama's taste and texture, plus how to cook, eat, and store it.
+Here's everything you need to know about jicama, how it tastes and how to cook with it.
+Plus, we'll give you the lowdown on jicama nutrition and its health benefits.

 Pictured recipe: Jicama Radish Slaw